-- 1 Ensure that the server where you are installing the Monitor Agent meets the system requirements listed in "GroupWise Monitor Installation Worksheets" on page 144. - 2 Ensure that the web server where you are installing the Monitor Application meets the system requirements listed in "Web Server Requirements" on page 135. - 3 Ensure that the server has a static IP address. - 4 Ensure that no GroupWise agents are currently running on the Windows server where you plan to install the Monitor Agent. - 5 Ensure that the firewall on the server has the ports open that are used by the Monitor Agent and/ or the Monitor Application and the web server.

-For assistance, see "GroupWise Port Numbers" in the GroupWise 2014 Administration Guide.

-6 Continue with Installing the Windows GroupWise Monitor Software.
+- 1 Ensure that the server where you are installing the Monitor Agent meets the system requirements listed in "GroupWise Monitor Installation Worksheets" on page 159. - 2 Ensure that the web server where you are installing the Monitor Application meets the system requirements. - 3 Ensure that the server has a static IP address. - 4 Ensure that no GroupWise agents are currently running on the Windows server where you plan to install the Monitor Agent. - 5 Ensure that the firewall on the server has the ports open that are used by the Monitor Agent and/or the Monitor Application and the web server. - For assistance, see "GroupWise Port Numbers" in the GroupWise 18 Administration Guide. - 6 Continue with Installing the Windows GroupWise Monitor Software.